DUI Defense Strategy: Tackling DUI Charges Head-on

 This defense is often successful when the arresting officer fails to continuously observe the accused for 15 minutes, often nullifying the breathalyzer test.
 The 15-minute period ensures that you do not put anything containing alcohol into your mouth, including drinks, medicines like cough syrup, mouth spray, or mouthwash.

 If your BAC was rising when you were pulled over, the results of your breathalyzer test could be wrong.
-In DUI investigations, what matters is your alcohol content when you were driving.
-Hence your defense lawyer can argue that your BAC could have risen during a lengthy DUI investigation.
+In DUI investigations, what matters is your alcohol content when you are driving.
+Hence your defense lawyer can argue that your blood alcohol test could have risen during a lengthy DUI investigation.